AirAsia: 2020–2023: Navigating the pandemic and recovery

-2024 – present: Strategic Reorganisation and Global Ambitions
+2024–present: Strategic reorganisation and global ambitions

 An AirAsia X Airbus A330 photographed at Seoul-Incheon International Airport.
-In 2024, AirAsia and AirAsia X began their merger into a single entity under the AirAsia Group.
+Following the completion of the merger between AirAsia and AirAsia X in July 2026, the AirAsia X brand was retired.

 On 8 January 2024, AirAsia X signed a non-binding agreement with Capital A to fully acquire AirAsia Bhd and AirAsia Aviation Group Limited (AAAGL), which oversees AirAsia’s affiliates outside Malaysia.
 The plan involves merging AirAsia Malaysia, Indonesia AirAsia, Philippines AirAsia and AirAsia Cambodia under the AirAsia X brand.
 Initially, the creation of a new entity, AirAsia Group Berhad, was proposed, but by August 2024, the decision was made to directly acquire AirAsia and AAAGL instead.
-This acquisition, expected to be finalised by 30 May 2025, is projected to provide access to over 200 aircraft and 361 future aircraft orders from Capital A's aviation portfolio, integrating narrow-body and wide-body aircraft into a unified fleet.
+This acquisition is projected to provide access to over 200 aircraft and 361 future aircraft orders from Capital A's aviation portfolio, integrating narrow-body and wide-body aircraft into a unified fleet.

 In March 2024, AirAsia launched its first flights to Perth in Australia using Airbus A321neo aircraft.
 By late 2024, AirAsia outlined plans to position Kuala Lumpur International Airport as a key global aviation hub.
 As part of this expansion strategy, the airline aimed to increase its fleet size from 79 to 92 aircraft by the end of 2024, while boosting daily flights from 230 to 258.
 Additionally, AirAsia plans to add eight new destinations to its network, bringing the total number of destinations to 106, up from 98.

+Capital A, AirAsia's parent company, took significant steps to address its financial challenges after being classified under Practice Note 17 (PN17) by Bursa Malaysia, the Malaysian stock exchange, due to difficulties arising from the COVID-19 pandemic.
+PN17 requires companies facing financial distress to submit a recovery plan to remain publicly listed.
+In December 2024, Capital A submitted a regularisation plan that included reducing accumulated losses and transferring its aviation businesses to AirAsia X, with the aim of exiting PN17 by the first quarter of 2025 once all necessary approvals were obtained.
+The completion deadline was, however, extended several times, from the original January 25, 2025 date to March 25, May 31, July 31, August 31, September 30, and October 31, to allow additional time for securing the required approvals.
+On October 29, 2025, Capital A announced that all conditions for the share sale and purchase agreements (SSPAs) had been fulfilled or waived, enabling the consolidation of all AirAsia-branded airlines under AirAsia X and marking a key step toward the company’s exit from PN17 status.